 A few of her CTF students wrote a letter to KSBW, nominating Ms. Whitfield for the Crystal Apple Award.

-“Though Ms. Whitfield could have retired long ago, she made the decision to seek employment with the California Department of Corrections and Rehabilitation in order to make a difference in the lives of incarcerated individuals; people who often do not have someone who cares,” wrote one of the students.
+“Though she could have retired long ago, she made the decision to seek employment with CDCR in order to make a difference in the lives of incarcerated individuals; people who often do not have someone who cares,” wrote one of the students.
 “She has a heart of gold and we would be doing a disservice to our local community by not pointing out her positive attributes.”